 Do not exceed weight capacities specified for your vehicle.
-Capacities are listed in Maximum Cargo Load / Maximum Weight Capacity on page 11 of this manual.
+Capacities are listed in Maximum Cargo Load / Maximum Weight Capacity on page 11 of this manual, and also on the label affixed to the truck bed.
 As passenger weight increases, cargo weight needs to be adjusted to ensure the maximum vehicle weight capacity is not exceeded.